 Driver charged in fatal January crash north of Boulder

 Jul.
-15—The driver accused of causing a fatal head-on crash just north of Boulder in January is facing a charge of vehicular homicide.
+16—The driver accused of causing a fatal head-on crash just north of Boulder in January is facing a charge of vehicular homicide.

 David Blattner, 51, was arrested Friday on suspicion of vehicular homicide- reckless, reckless driving, failing to stay in designated lane, driving with a restrained license and driving without a seat belt in connection with the crash that killed Erik Shepard, 27, on Jan.
 20.